Reviews You Can Rely On

 Drying Speed

-As we have noted a few times already, what makes the Merino 250 a standout among otherwise very similar, midweight options is the extra-fine spun Merino wool.
+What makes the Merino 250 a standout among otherwise very similar midweight options is the extra-fine spun Merino wool.
 As with increased breathability, this also translates to slightly faster drying times.
-Although it is not nearly as quick-drying as the lightweight summer models we tested, there is a noticeable difference compared to its direct competition.
+Although it is not nearly as quick-drying as the lightweight summer layers, there is a noticeable difference compared to its direct competition.

-Indeed, the laboratory results from our soak n' dry test translated to what we experienced in the field while wearing this top as a base layer.
-Moisture was quickly wicked up and efficiently evaporated, keeping us dry and comfortable even through intense activity.
-The only exception to this was when backpacking — but without a suspended frame backpack, is it even a reasonable assumption to end the day without a sweaty back?
+Indeed, the laboratory results from our soak n' dry test translated to what I experienced in the field while wearing this top as a base layer.
+Moisture was quickly wicked up and efficiently evaporated, keeping me dry and comfortable even through intense activity.
+The only exception to this was when backpacking — but without a suspended frame backpack, is it even a reasonable assumption that you can end the day without a sweaty back?

 meriwool merino 250 long sleeve - favor hanging up the merino 250 midweight rather than throwing it in...